Astralsparv/Picotron-Wiki/picotron_api/userdata/methods/height/main.md

 ## Returns
 ### height: integer|nil
-The number of rows in the userdata, or nil if the userdata does not have an internal height.
+The number of rows in the userdata if the userdata is 2D, or nil if the userdata is 1D.

 ## Example
 ```lua